osmlab/labuildings/README.md

 Los Angeles County building and address import

-**TEMPORARY PAUSE: starting May 4th, we're going to pause our imports while the OSM server team prepares for [scheduled downtime on May 9th](https://blog.openstreetmap.org/2016/05/02/planned-server-outage-9th-may/).
-See [issue #88](https://github.com/osmlab/labuildings/issues/88) for updates**

 Generates an OSM file of buildings with addresses per census block groups, ready to be used in JOSM for a manual review and upload to OpenStreetMap.
 This repository is based heavily on the [NYC building import](https://github.com/osmlab/nycbuildings)